 Through verification of the inspection requirements within this inspection procedure (IP), inspector(s) shall ensure that the licensee’s physical protection program associated with this sample is designed and implemented to meet the general performance objective of 10 CFR 73.55(b).

-In preparing to complete this procedure, the inspector(s) should familiarize themselves with relevant documentation which may include, but is not limited to, the licensee's security plans, sitespecific and/or corporate implementing procedures, security post orders, and security program reviews and audits.
+In preparing to complete this procedure, the inspector(s) should familiarize themselves with relevant documentation which may include, but is not limited to, the licensee's security plans, site-specific and/or corporate implementing procedures, security post orders, and security program reviews and audits.
+Specifically, the inspector should apply additional attention to recent security plan changes that could be relevant to the inspection activity.

 The inspector(s) are responsible for ensuring that the minimum range of inspection requirements identified within the sample are completed and evaluated to a level which provides assurance that licensees are meeting NRC regulatory requirements within the security program area being inspected.
 The guidance within this procedure is being provided as a tool which: (1) recommends to the inspector(s) certain methods and techniques for determining licensee security program compliance and effectiveness related to an inspection requirement or; (2) clarifies certain aspects of a regulatory requirement associated with a particular inspection requirement.
 Where minimum sampling numbers are indicated (i.e., at least three intrusion detection system (IDS) zones shall be tested or at least 20 percent of the total personnel on a shift will be selected for weapons firing etc.), the inspector(s) should adhere as closely as possible to the numbers identified in the guidance.
 The inspector(s) may expand the minimum number to aid in determining the extent of the condition, should compliance concerns arise.
 Completion of other recommended actions contained in this guidance should not be viewed as mandatory and is only intended to assist the inspector(s) in determining whether an inspection sample has been adequately addressed.
 Should questions arise regarding procedural requirements or guidance, the inspector(s) should consult with regional management or the Office of Nuclear Security and Incident Response, the program office for clarification.